romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization has recently enabled GitHub Advanced Security.
+Q: An organization has recently enabled GitHub Advanced Security.
 The administrator wants to ensure that developers can view but not dismiss code scanning alerts.
 What access level should they assign to developers?
 <details><summary>Show the answer</summary><p>

 - **Read access to the repository with alert viewing permissions configured**